percona/pbm-docs/docs/features/selective-backup.md

 3. Restore certain databases and / or collections from a full backup
 4. Make a point-in time recovery for the specified databases / collections.
 Available for replica sets only.

+!!! warning

+    Multi-collection transactions are not supported.
+However, if you use them and attempt a selective restore, it may break [ACID](../reference/glossary.md#acid) because not all operations with this transaction are restored.
+PBM applies oplog events that relate only to the specified namespaces(s).
+Thus, from the transaction's point of view, the data consistency may be broken.

+    For example, you have a transaction that involves collections A and B. When you restore collection A, PBM replays oplog events only for collection A and ignores those related to collection B. As a result, the state of collection B remains unchanged and is no longer consistent with collection A.

 ## Sharded collections

 !!! admonition "Version added: [2.1.0](../release-notes/2.1.0.md)"